aqlaboratory/openfold-3/docs/source/input_format.md

 - `ccd_file_path` *(str, optional, default = None)*
   - Path to a [Chemical Component Dictionary (CCD)](https://www.wwpdb.org/data/ccd) mmCIF file containing definitions all ligands referenced across queries.
     - Standard ligands should be sourced from the official PDB CCD file linked above.
-    - Custom ligands must be provided as MMCIF files and appended to the end of the CCD file.
-Ligand definitions must exactly match the three-letter chemical component IDs used in the input queries.
+    - Custom ligands must be provided in MMCIF format, appended to the end of the CCD file.
+Identifiers of ligand definitions must exactly match the three-letter chemical component IDs used in the input queries.

 - `seeds` *(list of int, optional, default = None)*
   - Specifies the exact random seeds to use for stochastic components of the inference process (e.g., dropout, sampling).